Updated On : April 3, 2023

-To help you better understand about the Accountancy Bills of Exchange Class 11 chapter, we have provided features, importance of bills of exchange, and frequently asked questions in this post.
+To help you better understand the Accountancy Bills of Exchange Class 11 chapter, we have provided features, the importance of bills of exchange, and frequently asked questions in this post.

-Accounts class 11 bills of exchange has three parties and those are listed below:
+Accounts class 11 bills of exchange have three parties, and those are listed below:

-To help you get an idea about the type of questions that will be asked in the exam, we have provided some Class 11 Accountancy Important Questions for Bills of Exchange here.
+To help you understand the type of questions that will be asked in the exam, we have provided some Class 11 Accountancy Important Questions for Bills of Exchange here.

 Q1.
 Name any two types of commonly used negotiable instruments.